From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Discussion

 \subsubsection{Optimization Design}

-\qquad The inherent exponential resource scaling discussed in Section \ref{sec:Overhead} necessitates optimization for future practical deployments.
+The inherent exponential resource scaling discussed in Section \ref{sec:Overhead} necessitates optimization for future practical deployments.
 Specifically, the design of the ESPD requires balancing performance metrics ($DE, DCR$) against implementation complexity ($L, n, k$).
-Reducing the number of levels ($L$) by even one step can result in significant savings in component count and system complexity due to the $(n+1)^{L}$ dependence.
+Minimizing the iteration depth ($L$) provides significant savings in component count and system complexity due to the exponent dependence.
 As demonstrated in Section~\ref{sec:Experiments}, the choice of design parameters, namely $n$ (the number of auxiliary signals per level) and $k$ (the decision threshold), plays a critical role: enlarging $k$ reduces DCR exponentially, while improving DE requires a lower $k$ and a larger $n$, with the trade-off being that enlarging $n$ increases detection cost.
-Furthermore, as shown in Table \ref{TDE59P97n8} and visualized in Fig.\ref{FDE59P97n8}, with a suitably selected $n,k$ on each level, the convergence speed can be accelerated, and the middle-level performance can be adjusted, which is crucial for saving costs.
+Furthermore, as shown in Table \ref{TDE59P97n8} and visualized in Fig.\ref{FDE59P97n8}, with a suitably selected $n,k$ on each level, the convergence can be accelerated, and the intermediate-level state can be optimized, which is crucial for minimizing resource consumption.

-\qquad The optimization problem also encompasses the optimal circuit topology.
+The optimization problem also encompasses the optimal circuit topology.
 To mitigate cumulative error propagation, minimizing the maximal circuit length is essential.
 As the controlled modules' order can be changed and the auxiliary signals behave similarly to the control signal\footnote{This justifies the dedicated filter block within the paradigm: For the controlled gate be C-NOT, the auxiliary output state is $|1\rangle$ if the input signal is non-vacuum, while is $|\emptyset\rangle$ if the input signal is vacuum, theoretically consistent to the input signal after state-preparation.}, alternative designs could involve leveraging a binary-tree structure and defining the positive report event via a global decision criterion, rather than the current level-by-level $n$-length structure with local (level-wise) criterion used in Section \ref{sec:Design}.
-However, these architectural changes introduce new theoretical challenges: the general binary-tree structure may result in non-independent distributions that are difficult to analyze, and the global decision criterion selection must carefully account for both device requirements and implementation convenience.
+However, these architectural changes introduce new theoretical complexity: the general binary-tree structure may result in non-independent distributions that are difficult to analyze, and the global decision criterion selection must carefully account for both device requirements and implementation convenience.